Open dynamics of entanglement in mesoscopic bosonic systems: Concluding remarks

 \section{Concluding remarks}

 In summary, we have proposed an extension of the reduced state of the field formalism for mesoscopic bosonic fields.
-Our extension allows for tracking the evolution of particle number entanglement for systems undergoing non-unitary evolution, what is not possible in the original reduced state of the field approach.
-This is both for Gaussian and non-Gaussian states.
+Our extension allows for tracking the evolution of particle number entanglement for systems undergoing non-unitary Markovian evolution, which is not possible in the original reduced state of the field approach.
+The extended approach allows for studying entanglement of both Gaussian and non-Gaussian states.
 This was achieved by reducing the problem of entanglement of multi-mode bosonic state into the entanglement of the two-particle state on a finite-dimensional Hilbert space.
-Using tools available for our formalism, we showed that particle number entanglement of multi-mode bosonic field is independent of the efficiency of the detectors if it is the same across all detectors.
-What is more, based on the proposed approach we have shown that the entanglement of the states of the beamsplitted single photon and $2\times2$ bright squeezed vacuum are robust against interaction with a low temperature thermal environment.
-Furthermore, we have considered the generalization of the Mandel Q parameter constructed within the proposed approach, which describes both non-classical correlations in single mode and shared among different modes.
-Based on the analysis of this parameter we have shown that the entanglement of two-mode entangled states obtained by the beam splitting one occupied mode is solely inherited from the sub-Poissonian statistics of the input state.
+Based on the proposed approach, we showed that particle number entanglement of multi-mode bosonic field is independent of the efficiency of the detectors if it is the same across all detectors.
+Moreover, we showed that the entanglement of the states of the beam-splitted single photon and $2\times2$ bright squeezed vacuum are robust against interaction with a low-temperature thermal environment.
+Furthermore, we considered the generalization of the Mandel Q parameter constructed within the proposed approach, which describes non-classical correlations both in a single mode and shared among different modes.
+Using this parameter, we showed that the entanglement of two-mode entangled states obtained by the beam splitting of one occupied mode is solely inherited from the sub-Poissonian statistics of the input state.

-The proposed reduced state of the field description can provide a useful and intuitive tool for the analysis of the impact of decoherence on non-classical phenomena in multiple optical experimental setups and for designing the experiments requiring mainly specification of the used photon sources.
-This is because our approach inherits multiple tools from standard quantum mechanics of finite-dimensional systems, with only changed interpretation, and the whole analysis of the system could be done without even invoking Fock space.
+The proposed reduced state of the field description can provide a versatile and intuitive tool for the analysis of the impact of decoherence on non-classical phenomena in multiple optical experimental setups and consequently their designing.
+This is because our approach inherits multiple tools from standard quantum mechanics of finite-dimensional systems, with only a slight change in interpretation.
+As analysis of a given setup requires only specifying mesoscopic properties of the sources instead of the whole initial state, it could be done without even invoking the Fock space.
 Furthermore, one can easily incorporate passive optical elements and inefficiencies in the description of the evolution.
-In addition, ancillary modes and entanglement can also be added to the system through the usage of beamsplitters.
+In addition, ancillary modes and entanglement can also be added to the system through the use of beamsplitters.